Progress Telerik UI for Blazor

 A Toolbar is rendered on the top of the Editor component and provides access to the commands available to the user.
 Commands include everything you would expect from an editor - undo and redo, changing the text decorations and weight, font, alignment, insertion of tables, bullet lists, etc. The toolbar uses your app’s theme for its visual style so you can transform its looks to fit the app.

 The commands available on the Toolbar are called tools.
 The Editor ships with a plethora of tools and by default will display them all on the toolbar.
-Tools are also accessible programmatically and you can execute them from code if need be.
+These include a color palette to pick the color, button for toggling bold, italic or underline, align the text, etc. They're also accessible programmatically and you can execute them from code if need be.
 The set of items is completely customizable.
 If you want to remove an unnecessary command or even add a custom command this is easily doable as the controls takes a list of IEditorTools which can contain as many or as few commands you want to.

 The Editor control can be configured to work either as an IFrame (the default) or as a Div.
 The difference between the two is the type of element which hosts the content area.
 When the content is displayed in an IFrame, it doesn’t inherit CSS rules from the current page.
 This makes it impossible to erroneously introduce a style which will break the editor but may also be limiting.